 The main characteristics and results of the synthesis papers are summarized in Table 2.
-Summaries of the metaanalyses provide fuller information about the results reported in each synthesis paper, in particular about the modulation of effects by factors related to soil, climate and management practices.
+Detailed results of each synthesis study are reported in the summary reports \triangle .

 Table 2.
-Main characteristics of the synthesis papers reporting impacts of improved manure storage techniques onammonia emission.
+Main characteristics of the synthesis papers reporting impacts of improved manure storage techniques on Ammonia emission.
+The references are ordered chronologically with the most recent publication date first.